FAFSA: 10 Things You Need to Know

 7) Need more help?
 28 Places to Get Help with the FAFSA

-8) While the FAFSA is an online application, you can still print out a worksheet if you prefer to see things on paper.
+8) While the FAFSA is an online application, you can still print out a 2024/25 worksheet if you prefer to see things on paper.
 The worksheet can change from year-to-year.
-You can find a preview of the proposed 2024/25 worksheet here.
+(This version will be replaced by a new one Fall 2024.)

-10) A final tip comes from our friends at Capstone Wealth Partners, try to complete the process by November 1st (or as soon as the application opens in December 2023).
+10) A final tip comes from our friends at Capstone Wealth Partners, try to complete the process by November 1st (or as soon as the application opens).
 Financial aid is first come, first served.

 NOTE: The myStudentAid app created by the US Department of Education was retired in June 2022.
 Do not trust apps pretending to be FAFSA in the Google or Apple app stores.

-No one is probably excited about completing the FAFSA except maybe accountants, but it is an important step in the college application process.
-Be sure to tackle this task.
+Completing the FAFSA is an important step in the college application process.
+The US Department of Education simplified it to make the whole process easier.
+Be sure to tackle this task!

 Enjoy this post?
 Don’t want to miss any future blogs about education, college, or careers?